How to cite this paper

 enterprise silos.
 In addition, “sub-rosa” (under the table), these same interchange

-formats are persisted with minimal changes and repackaging, in these two cases as XML
+formats are persisted with minimal changes and repackaging, in these two cases as

 using NoSQL persistent stores that process XML and JSON natively.